skowragn/Grpc_RateLimiter/README.md

 -   **Language:** C#
 -   **You may use:** Any NuGet packages you find helpful
--   **Do not use:** Existing rate limiting libraries Persistence is not required for this activity.
+-   **Do not use:** Existing rate limiting libraries

+    Persistence is not required for this activity.
 ___
 # Solution

 The solution consists of:
-- **RateLimitingGrpCService** - ASP.NET Core 9 grpc service
+- **RateLimitingGrpcService** - ASP.NET Core 9 grpc service
-- **Client** - ASP.NET Core 9 Web API (it is using gRpc Client to call the unary methods from the RateLimitingGrpCService)
+- **Client** - ASP.NET Core 9 Web API (it uses gRpc Client to call the unary methods from the RateLimitingGrpcService)
-- **RateLimitingGrpCService** - Tests (under construction)
+- **RateLimitingGrpcService** - Tests (under construction)

 ## Assumptions
 **Based on the requirements:**